RACV Logo

 Day 5: Serengeti National Park

-Start the day nice and early with an overland vehicle game drive at dawn.
-You’ll head out while the animals are at their most active, then head back to camp for brunch at around 11 am.
-This morning, there’s also the option of a balloon ride over the park.
-If you have pre-booked this activity, you will be picked up before dawn and driven to the launch site.
-After a safety briefing, glide through the dawn, sometimes at tree height, where you’ll get some amazing photo opportunities.
-Sometimes, you will ascend, getting an overview of the vastness of the plains and the early morning movements of the herds.
-After landing, dig into a delicious bush breakfast, then return to your camp.
-After spending the warmer part of the day relaxing with your herd – just as the animals do – depart again at dusk for another overland vehicle adventure through the wild, returning in time for dinner.
+Awake at dawn and embark on a game drive.
+You will head out while the animals are at their most active, then head back to camp for brunch at around 11 am.
+After spending the middle of the day relaxing, just like the animals do, head out again as the day begins to cool.
+You'll return from this second game drive in time for dinner.
+There's also the option of a balloon safari over the Serengeti.
+If you have booked this activity, you will be picked up before dawn and driven to the launch site.
+After a safety briefing, take off and glide through the dawn sky, sometimes at tree height, getting some amazing photo opportunities.
+Sometimes you'll ascend higher, giving you an overview of the vastness of the plains.
+After landing, celebrate with a glass of champagne before tucking into a special bush breakfast.

 Day 6: Karatu

-Enjoy a leisurely game drive and picnic lunch on your way out of Serengeti National Park today.
-Soak up final views of this incredible spot before making the long drive to Karatu – a small town nearby and your base for the next two nights.
+Enjoy a leisurely morning 4WD safari and picnic lunch on your way out of Serengeti National Park today.
+Soak up final views of this incredible spot before making the long drive to the town of Karatu – your base for the next two nights.

 Day 7: Karatu